 Laser Therapy

-What does veterinary laser therapy actually do?
-The laser beam stimulates the manufacture of a substance called ATP.
+The laser beam stimulates the manufacture of a substance called adenosine triphosphate (ATP).
 ATP is the “fuel” cells need to repair and regenerate themselves; the more fuel they have, the more quickly and thoroughly they can heal injured tissues.
-The laser, therefore, accelerates your pet’s ability to rehabilitate a troublesome soft tissue injury.
-The energy from the laser also improves circulation in the tissues, allowing them to expel inflammatory substances that cause pain and swelling.
+The energy from the laser also improves circulation in the tissues and reduces inflammation so that healing can begin.
 This makes veterinary laser therapy a great tool for relieving chronic pain in pets that can’t or shouldn’t receive heavy painkillers.
-Our Grayslake veterinarian may prescribe cold laser therapy for pets suffering from:
+Cold laser therapy may be prescribed for pets suffering from:

 - Osteoarthritis